-Lois Tolley murder trial: Emotions high as accused makes second appearance
+Lois Tolley killing: Emotions high as accused makes second appearance

 He said the investigation team would continue to "actively pursue other suspects".

-"We are pleased that this arrest will help bring some closure to Lois' family and the Upper Hutt community," Miller said.
+"We are pleased that this arrest will help bring some closure to Lois' family and the Upper Hutt community."

 Detective Senior Sergeant Glenn Barnett, the officer in charge of the investigation, also said he was pleased there had been an arrest.